GatoGraphQL/GatoGraphQL/README.md

 # PoP

-_This repo contains documentation for PoP until the website (https://getpop.org) can be updated (it is extremely out of date)._
+_This repo contains documentation for PoP until [its website](https://getpop.org) is updated (it still concerns a previous version of the software, uncompatible with the most up-to-date version)._

 PoP is a component model for the back-end, describing a specification so that it can be implemented in different languages.

 PoP is components all the way down.
 Each component is implemented partly in the back-end, and partly in the front-end.
 The component-based architecture enables to build complex applications, such as: [APIs](https://github.com/getpop/api) (currently implemented ✅), [websites](https://github.com/getpop/site-builder) and [static sites](https://github.com/getpop/static-site-generator) (coming soon).

+## Implementations

 Currently, there are the following implementations of PoP: